 What is the Renewanation Virginia Scholarship Foundation?

-The Renewanation Virginia Scholarship Foundation is a division of Renewanation, specifically designated to providing Christian education scholarships to eligible students in Virginia through the Education Improvement Scholarships Tax Credits Program.
-Renewanation is a certified foundation to work with Virginia’s Education Improvement Scholarships Tax Credits Program.
+The Renewanation Virginia Scholarship Foundation is a division of Renewanation, specifically designated to providing Christian education scholarships to qualified students in Virginia through the Education Improvement Scholarships Tax Credits Program.
+Renewanation foundation is a scholarship granting organization qualified to provide scholarships through Virginia’s Education Improvement Scholarships Tax Credits Program.

 What is the Education Improvement Scholarships Tax Credits Program?